serverless/serverless/docs/providers/aws/events/apigateway.md

 two API keys with the same name.
 It means that you need to change the name also when changing the value.
 If you don't care about the name of the key, it is recommended only to set the value and let CloudFormation name the key.

+**NOTE:** When setting the value, you will also need to be aware that AWS requires the value to be **greater than 20 characters** in length.
+Serverless will return an error message stating that the template is invalid when the API key value does not meet this requirement.

 Here's an example configuration for setting API keys for your service Rest API:

 ```yml